Panasonic Senior Partner: Reception

 The Senior Partner received largely positive reviews from the technology press, although some criticism was reserved for the printer's output.
 For example, Russ Lockwood in Creative Computing wrote that, although operating at a very quiet noise level and producing overall good-quality prints, "letters with slanted and curved lines are not as sharp as they could be.
 Lockwood called the Senior Partner very heavy: "You will either develop bulging biceps or suffer a separated shoulder if you lug it about more than occasionally", albeit "Panasonic attaches a well-padded handle to ease the burden of carrying it".
 In the end, he called it a "fine machine with many extras—including a built printer—at a very competitive price".

 In July 1985, Panasonic released the Executive Partner, the successor to the Senior Partner that also features a built-in printer.
-The Executive Partner replaces the Senior Partner's CRT display for a gas-plasma one and adds the ability to use loose-leaf paper in its printer with the purchase of a ink-ribbon print head.
+The Executive Partner replaces the Senior Partner's CRT display for a gas-plasma one and adds the ability to use loose-leaf paper in its printer with the purchase of an ink-ribbon print head.